alcf-lidar/alcf/docs/documentation/cli/index.md

 7. `alcf plot backscatter_hist` – plot backscatter histogram calculated in step 5.

-NetCDF data files generated in each step can be previewed in [Panoply](https://www.giss.nasa.gov/tools/panoply/).
+NetCDF data files generated in each step are described in [ALCF output](/documentation/alcf_output/) and can be previewed in [Panoply](https://www.giss.nasa.gov/tools/panoply/).